seL4/microkit/docs/manual.md

 * `irq`: The hardware interrupt number.
 * `id`: The channel identifier.
 Must be at least 0 and less than 63.
 * `trigger`: (optional) Whether the IRQ is edge triggered ("edge") or level triggered ("level").
 Defaults to "level".
-\

 The `setvar` element has the following attributes:

 * `symbol`: Name of a symbol in the ELF file.
 * `region_paddr`: Name of an MR. The symbol's value shall be updated to this MR's physical address.

-The `protection_domain` element the same attributes as any other protection domain as well as:
+The `protection_domain` element has the same attributes as any other protection domain as well as:

 * `id`: The ID of the child for the parent to refer to.

+The `virtual_machine` element has the following attributes:

+* `name`: A unique name for the virtual machine
+* `priority`: The priority of the virtual machine (integer 0 to 254).
+* `budget`: (optional) The VM's budget in microseconds; defaults to 1,000.
+* `period`: (optional) The VM's period in microseconds; must not be smaller than the budget; defaults to the budget.

+Additionally, it supports the following child elements:

+* `vcpu`: (exactly one) Describes the virtual CPU that will be tied to the virtual machine.
+At the moment only one vCPU is supported and so only one of these elements can exist for a virtual machine.
+* `map`: (zero or more) Describes mapping of memory regions into the virtual machine.

+The `vcpu` element has a single `id` attribute defining the identifier used for the virutal machine's vCPU.

+The `map` element has the same attributes as the protection domain with the exception of `setvar_vaddr`.

 ## `memory_region`